Too Many Chiefs – so many tracks.

 He is currently working on a ‘best of’ which will pull together his favourite tunes from the last 50 years and adds a couple that are ‘new love’s.
 Wayne’s tunes embody the landscape of NZ and are rich with images from his journeys on road, cycle and rail - steam train that is!

 Laura Collins, tours with her band the Back Porch Blues Band, she's all about entertainment at the heart of it.
 She likes to move between ballsy blues and beautiful ballads and hand out the banter in between.
-She’s got four albums to her name, the latest ‘Live at VK’s’ captures the live grit and joyous energy of her blues band out with an audience.
+She’s got five albums to her name, the latest This Train captures the joyous energy of her blues band, combination of ‘old hands’ who have been making music a long time, absolutely revelling in the playing.
 She brings the oestrogen to this line-up, and that could mean ‘sorting the blokes out' or 'adding a little sugar', depending on the given moment.